alexandrateneva/CSharp-Web-SoftUni/CSharp MVC Frameworks - ASP.NET Core/GrabNReadApp - Final Project/README.md

 ## Start - development server

-- by .NET Core CLI - listening on https://localhost:5001 and on http://localhost:5000
+By .NET Core CLI - listening on https://localhost:5001 and on http://localhost:5000

 	$ GrabNReadApp.Web > dotnet run

-- by Visual Studio - navigate to https://localhost:44393/
+By Visual Studio - navigate to https://localhost:44393/

 ---